 One of the great aspects of cloud platforms, or PaaS, is that it enables developers to both quickly ramp up applications, but also do so in a very transformational manner.
 While older legacy applications may require major coding to support mobile access (or not support mobile at all) – developers can use cloud platforms to create mobile versions of existing applications immediately – and then go to work rebuilding core applications in the cloud after the fact.
 Small projects with “quick wins” are becoming the norm – rather than expansive app suite roll outs with upgrade times typically longer than some cloud app development time frames.

 Another huge benefit to developing for the cloud rather than migrating is cost.
 As the Forrester report intimates – new cloud platforms have as close to a $0 footprint (at least initially) as possible.
-At Caspio, for example, we do not charge for users, the number of online database apps you wish to build, etc. Just get started, scale and pay for what you use data-wise.
+At Caspio, for example, we do not charge for users, and you can already build apps using the free online database you’re trying out.
+Just get started, scale and pay for what you use data-wise.
 Imagine trying to tell a vendor like SAP that you want to stop paying your license and maintenance fees simply because you are moving your R3 deployment to a public or hybrid cloud.
 Traditional models simply do not migrate well to the cloud.

 Given the cost and ability to be both tactical and strategic at the same time – cloud platforms are a great equalizer.
 By this, I mean that the smallest businesses can now build the same types of robust, scalable app stacks that were usually reserved for larger businesses.
 Less cost barriers up front, and less cost to create mobile and other “cool feature” capabilities does level the playing field in an exciting way.
 The individual developer, or the 200-person enterprise IT team are limited only by their imagination and boldness.